Special Educational Needs and Disabilities

 The SEND/Student Support Faculty

 Teaching and Learning

-At Gordano School, we understand that high quality teaching is essential for all students, and that every teacher is a teacher of SEND.
-We aspire to provide inclusive learning opportunities for all our students first and foremost within the classroom and the pastoral experience of our school provision.
-The Special Educational Needs Co-ordinator (SENCO) works closely with senior leaders, academic leaders, teaching staff, pastoral staff and support staff to ensure that the school provides high quality experiences and support for all students in line with the SEND Code of Practice (2014) and The Equality Act (2010).
+At Gordano School, we know that high quality, stimulating teaching is essential for all students, and that every teacher is a teacher of SEND.
+We ensure that all students experience a broad, balanced, enriching and inclusive curriculum.
+The Special Educational Needs and Disabilities Co-ordinator (SENDCO) works closely with senior leaders, academic leaders, and teaching, pastoral and support staff to ensure that the school provides high quality experiences for all students in line with the SEND Code of Practice (2014) and The Equality Act (2010).

 Student Support Faculty

 The Student Support Team is a specialist SEND team, based in the heart of the Inclusion Area of Gordano School.
-As described above, our primary function is to identify the strengths and needs of students for whom there may be a barrier to learning, communicate information to key staff in the academic and pastoral teams and to provide evidence-based SEND intervention as part of a whole school response to needs.
-We support academic and pastoral teams (including the Inclusion Team) to monitor the progress of students, where appropriate.
+We work with students, staff, parents/ carers and other professionals to support those with identified barriers to their learning and experiences.
+We identify the strengths and needs of students, communicate information to key staff and, where appropriate, provide evidence-based SEND intervention as part of a whole school response to needs.
+We also advocate for children with identified needs, facilitating their ability to take part in all aspects of the school day.

 We have a warm and welcoming Student Support Area, where we work with students in small groups or a 1:1 basis.
-We provide key support throughout the school day and during social times, in addition to structured SEND classes, mentoring and advocacy services.
-We provide targeted specialist support, which is detailed in our SEND Information Report.
+We provide key support throughout the school day and during social times, in addition to structured SEND interventions.

 The SEND Team work closely with the Local Authorities to support and promote best practice with regard to the graduated response to SEND and Education, Health and Care Plan applications and reviews.
 Please read our SEND Information Report, and the Local Authority website for more information: North Somerset SEND